-Possible points: A work of art that correctly and extensively incorporates the Golden Ratio and Fibonacci numbers in a variety of ways, and that comes accompanied with a clear paragraph describing each of those uses and which then includes an analysis of how well the finished project lived up to your attempts (using the standards for judgment we develop) and a discussion of what sort of acceptance range you now think is reasonable, based on your own experience could earn up to 50 points.
-Without the analysis of the finished result and the conclusions about acceptance ranges, a strong project could earn up to 30 points.
+Possible points: A work of art that correctly and extensively incorporates the Golden Ratio and Fibonacci numbers in a variety of ways, and that comes accompanied with a clear description of each of those uses and which then includes an analysis of how well the finished project lived up to your attempts (using the standards for judgment we develop) and a discussion of what sort of acceptance range you now think is reasonable, based on your own experience could earn up to 55 points.
+A work of art accompanied only by the description of the uses but which omits the subsequent analysis of the finished result and the conclusions about acceptance ranges could earn up to 35 points if the uses are frequent and varied.
 Of course, fewer instances of the Golden Ratio or Fibonacci numbers (or a less creative and varied use of them) will earn fewer points.